 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

-What you'll need to make a DIY Dowel Jig
+What You’ll Need to Make a DIY Adjustable Dowel Jig

 Dowel Jig Base